 Sunglasses should block at least 99% of UVA and UVB rays.
 If they aren’t labeled as doing so, don’t buy them.
 Also, quality matters.
 Higher quality sunglasses more likely have lenses matched in color and free of distortion or imperfections, which means they’re more likely to be worn.

 Most ANSI Z87.1-2010 safety eyewear comes with UV protection.
-If lenses are polycarbonate, they naturally protect eyes against UVA and UVB.
-Regardless, UV-protective safety lenses are marked with a “U” and a number indicating the level of UV protection.
+If lenses are polycarbonate, they naturally protect the eyes against UVA and UVB.
+Regardless, UV-protective safety lenses are marked with” “”U” and a number indicating the level of UV protection.

-Some situations call for special eyewear to protect against concentrated and high-level exposure to UV light (e.g. tanning beds, welding and lasers.)
+Some situations call for unique eyewear to protect against concentrated and high-level exposure to UV light (e.g., tanning beds, welding, and lasers.)
 Standard UV lenses will not provide adequate protection in these situations.
 In addition, working near concentrated use of UV light also increases exposure, so wearing appropriate eyewear is also recommended in these cases.

-Many prescription glasses come standard with a coating protecting eyes from UV rays, but don’t assume they do.
+Many prescription glasses come standard with a coating protecting the eyes from UV rays.
+However, don’t assume they do.
 Ask for it.

-Some people find prescription sunglasses or transitions lenses to be essential.
-Remember, however, that shading helps with comfort and visibility, enhances performance and reduces fatigue, but don’t assume they have UV protection either.
+Some people find prescription sunglasses or transition lenses to be essential.
+Remember, however, that shading helps with comfort and visibility, enhances performance, and reduces fatigue, don’t assume they have UV protection.

 Some contacts come with protection against UV rays, but not all.
-The ones that do help provide some protection at all times.
-They also give additional protection from UV rays making their way in the sides, top and bottom of eyewear.
+However, the ones that do help provide some protection at all times.
+They also give additional protection from UV rays on eyewear’s sides, top, and bottom.